Slithur/Watchlist/README.md

 # Watchlist

-my project was making a crud app where people can add there favorite shows and other people can see them
+my project was making a crud app where people can add there favorite shows and other people can see them.

 ## Technologies Used